-Martin was born in September 8th, 1923 in Katemcy, Texas.
-An interest in theatre while in his early twenties eventually led to his being cast in his very first feature film, 1949's Knock on Any Door.
+Martin was born December 8th, 1923 in Katemcy, Texas.
+As a young man, he took part in WWII as a Navy pilot and paid a stiff price for his valor when a forced landing led to a months-long stint as a Japanese POW under punishing conditions.
+An interest in theatre while in his early twenties eventually led work as an extra and then to his being cast in his very first feature film, 1949's Knock on Any Door.
 The Nicholas Ray-directed film was produced by Humphrey Bogart and starred him as well, along with John Derek.
 Bogart was a defense attorney representing young delinquent Derek, accused of killing a police officer in an escape attempt.
 Martin played a neighborhood tough.

 This led to another (uncredited) role for him in the well-mounted WWII epic Battleground, directed by the talented veteran William Wellman.
 Some of the stars of this one included Van Johnson, John Hodiak and Ricardo Montalban.